vsphere-tmm/vsphere-supervisor/airgapped/air-gapped.md

 When writing the documentation, the latest TKG Service was v3.2.
 Since each TKG Service introduces additional features and fixes, we must apply these updates to make the new features and fixes available.
 This document will update the core TKG Service from 3.1.1 to 3.2.
 Follow the relevant sections in the [documentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/using-tkg-service-with-vsphere-supervisor/installing-and-upgrading-the-tkg-service.html) to complete the upgrade.

 ### 8b.
 Create a Workload Cluster certificate (Optional)
-The VKS cluster nodes and `Kapp` controllers running on the VKS cluster must trust the Enterprise registry's SSL certificate.
+The VKS cluster nodes and `kapp` controllers running on the VKS cluster must trust the Enterprise registry's SSL certificate.
 This step is optional and not required if a trusted certificate authority signs the Enterprise registry’s certificate.
 The following [product documentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/using-tkg-service-with-vsphere-supervisor/provisioning-tkg-service-clusters/using-the-cluster-v1beta1-api/v1beta1-example-cluster-with-additional-trusted-ca-certificates-for-ssl-tls.html) link provides details on how to perform this step.

 ```bash
 ## Sample command